shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 </a>
 ```

-When using the shopware default components you should already get a proper button appearance:
+Using the Shopware default components, you should get the following button appearance:

 ![Action buttons](buttons.png)

 <div class="alert alert-info">
-    Do you need more information about the default components? <a href="https://developers.shopware.com/designers-guide/responsive-theme-default-components/">Using the Responsive theme default components</a>
+    If you need more information about the default components, refer to the <a href="/designers-guide/responsive-theme-default-components/">Responsive theme default components</a> article
 </div>

 ### Smarty code overview `custom_detail.tpl`